SchrodtSven/PhascolarctosCinereus/README.md

 # PhascolarctosCinereus
-Not a snake, nor a panda and also not a bear: the elephant in the room will be filtering data with PHP 8.4+
+Not a snake, nor a panda and also not a bear!

+the elephant (P(HP)un intented) in the room will be:
+ - reading from different re|sources
+ - filtering
+ - manipulating
+ - exporting/transforming to different data types/formats

+ <b>data</b> with <i>PHP 8.4+</i>

 Namespace will be <code>Koalas\\*</code>

 ## Motivation

-Just reimplement that stuff
+Just reimplement that stuff, having fun, learning things

 ### Convention